abnTechLab/alexa-workshop/docs/tutorials/hello-world/2-lambda-function.md

   <br />

-5. Clicking on the Lambda function name, you will be prompted with the lambda main screen.
+5. Clicking on the Lambda function name in the **Designer** view, you will be prompted with the lambda main screen.
 If you scroll down for a bit, you will see a section/tab called **Function code**

   <br />
   <br />